Code-Institute-Submissions/southernspices-project1/README.md

 **Code**

-* CSS code for image sliders page originally taken from Youtube Video Image slider Bootstrap4 courosel and then edited.
+* CSS styles for image sliders page originally taken from Youtube Video Image slider Bootstrap4 courosel and then edited.
-* Css style for text on top of image was taken from - *Acknowledgements*

 ###### Disclaimer